India's jobs crisis is more serious than it seems

 Mr Maurya's plight shines a light on the acute jobs crisis facing India.
 The pandemic battered Asia's third-largest economy, which was already in the throes of a prolonged slowdown.
 It's now seeing a rebound largely due to pent-up demand and increased government spending.

-India's unemployment rate crept up to nearly 8% in December, according to the Centre for Monitoring Indian Economy (CMIE), an independent think tank.
-It was more than 7% in 2020 and for most of 2021.

-"This is way higher than anything seen in India, at least over the last three decades, including the big [economic] crisis of 1991 [when the country did not have enough dollars to pay for imports]," Kaushik Basu, former chief economist of the World Bank, said.
+"This is way higher than anything seen in India, at least over the last three decades, including the big [economic] crisis of 1991 [when the country did not have enough dollars to pay for imports]," Kaushik Basu, former chief economist of the World Bank, told me.

 Most countries saw joblessness rise in 2020.
 But India's rate exceeded most emerging economies like Bangladesh (5.3%), Mexico (4.7%) and Vietnam (2.3%), notes Prof Basu.